BamjosAdeniyi/CS50x/Project/README.md

 It is also a part of my MSc project titled **Development of a Roommate Matching System Using Personality Profiling**, available on [GitHub](https://github.com/BamjosAdeniyi/roommate-matching-system).

 ### AI Tools
-AI tools were instrumental in ensuring a streamlined development process.
-They provided:
+ChatGPT was instrumental in ensuring a streamlined development process.
+It provided:
 - Debugging assistance.
 - Suggestions for optimization.
 - Feedback on design choices.